a-h-ismail/tmsolve/README.md

 - Default mode when `tmsolve` is started without arguments.
 - Supports most used scientific functions (trigonometry and its variants, power, factorial...).
 - "ans" variable stores previous results.
-- Automatically detects complex number and switches the output accordingly.
+- Supports complex numbers.
 - Supports numerical integration and derivation using `int(start,end,function)` and `der(function,x0)`.
-- Does not support implied multiplication except for the imaginary number with digits [0-9] where for example 5i is treated as (5*i).
+- Does not support implied multiplication except for the imaginary number with numbers, where for example 5i is treated as (5*i).

 ## Function mode